moabdelazem/Moneywise/README.md

 # MoneyWise || Under Construction

 Money wise is a comprehensive Financial Budget and Expenses Tracker designed to help users manage their personal finances effectively.
-This API serves as the backend of the BudgetByte application, providing endpoints for user authentication, expense tracking, budgeting, and financial reporting.

 ## Installation